 “Peace.”
 I hang up the phone and twist my body inside my comforter.
 I have seen two pretty criers in my life.
 One is Jennifer Garner in 13 Going on 30.
 The other is Stephanie Shandy from my high school.
 When we performed Les Misérables our senior year, Stephanie cried the most subtle, beautiful tears as Éponine.
 Whereas, I played Fantine, and she open-mouth cried.

 I feel the familiar convulsion start from my gut, creeping into my throat.
 My eyes water, and, forgetting to avert my gaze from my floor-length mirror, I see my jaw unlock like a python.

-“Yeah, that makes total sense.”
-Becca and I walk into the elevator and press the button for the 25th floor.
+“Yeah, that makes total sense,” Becca says as she and I walk into the elevator and press the button for the 25th floor.
 “You are 1000 times better than him anyway.”

 “Thanks, girl!”
-I say goodbye to Becca and walk to my desk.
-I feel the immediate desire to find his Instagram.
+I say as I wave goodbye to Becca and walk to my desk.
+I feel the immediate desire to find his Instagram and do some digging.
 It’s mostly generic pictures of his fish tank and CTA stops.
 One comment from his last picture was from a girl.